-The Buckwheat honey boasts a robust and spicy flavor that is useful for marinades.
-It also works great in making mead due to its resemblance to molasses.
+This honey boasts a robust and spicy flavor that is useful for marinades.
+Buckwheat honey also works great in making mead due to its resemblance to molasses.
 This variety is perhaps the strongest and darkest among other honey varieties, with a pungent aftertaste.
 Hence, it is rarely used in teas or as drizzles, or even in baking and cooking.

 Rich in iron and high in antioxidants, Buckwheat Honey has properties for the treatment of anemia, coughs, and sore throats and promotes lower cholesterol levels.
 It is often used as a topical solution for wounds and skin care.

 Wildflower Honey is honey produced from the nectar of undefined flower sources around the world.
 Honey bees that forage in a vast array of local wildflowers produce this honey.

 Due to the varieties of nectar sources, this honey variety can come in colors ranging from very light to dark and flavors from subtle to fruity to tangy and rich.

 It is known to fight seasonal allergies and works as a natural sweetener in juices and teas.
 It makes a great drizzle for pancakes and a good sugar substitute in cooking and baking.